invidian/secure-and-reproducible-arch-linux/README.md

 ###### Generating Access Code

 To avoid accidental removal of your OTP configuration, it is recommended to set up an access code, which will be required for each configuration change.
-We will generate random Access Code and store it on Offline Secure Volumes.
+We will generate random Access Code and store it on Offline Backup Volumes.

 To generate Access Code and write it to the file, run the command below: